v2sCollections/Constellation/README.md

 ## [Install time](https://)

+This is a large collection I recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier.
+And you can just cancel the subscription after the installation if you wish.

 **Premium Users**: Takes 15 Min + Semi-automatic.
 You can be AFK with a few Install menus at the end of the installation.\
 **Free Users:** Takes 30 Min + Semi-automatic.
 You will have to click on download for each mod one by one.